Keith S. Dubanevich

 Defending two regional healthcare systems in antitrust suits brought by physicians in state and federal court.

-- Currently prosecuting a class action case in New Jersey challenging a cable company's unlawful tying of cable services with set top boxes.
-A motion for preliminary approval of a class-wide settlement is currently pending.
+- Recently settled a class action case in New Jersey challenging a cable company's unlawful tying of cable services with set top boxes.

 - Defended Japanese company in multi-district and multi-state litigation alleging price-fixing and market allocation violations in the international parcel tanker shipping market.
 Lawsuits were filed in numerous state courts, and in foreign countries.
 No indictments were returned against Keith's client and the civil cases all settled after multiple appeals including an appeal from an order requiring arbitration of the direct purchaser disputes.
 See JLM Industries, Inc. v.
 Stolt-Nielsen S.A., 387 F.3d 163 (2d Cir.
 2004); Stolt-Nielsen S.A. v.
 AnimalFeeds Internat'l Corp., 130 S.Ct.
 1758 (2010).